 - Able to test three specimens simultaneously

-- Heating and cooling circulator digitally regulates temperatures
+- The heating and cooling circulator digitally regulates temperatures

 - Vibration-free operation